Keyboard

 What should you do?

-• Considering all of the ways a user might interact with a page, from drop-down menus and text fields, to additional tools, make sure all appropriate functionality is available by keyboard.
+• Considering all the ways a user might interact with a page, from drop-down menus and text fields, to additional tools, make sure all appropriate functionality is available by keyboard.

 • Do not require users to complete multiple keystrokes in a short period of time or hold a single key for an extended period of time for an action to be recognized.